Kamara James: Later life

 James returned to Princeton after the Athens Olympics.
 James was diagnosed with schizophrenia in her senior year at Princeton, when she had a breakdown and was hospitalized for three months.

 She graduated in 2007 with a degree in religious studies.
 She then was admitted into Harvard, to study for a master's degree in comparative religion.
-She then participated in the opening of a fencing club in Greenwich, Connecticut, but subsequently suffered a second breakdown.
+She then participated in the opening of a fencing club in Greenwich, Connecticut.
+However, subsequently she suffered a second breakdown.
+Due to her schizophrenia and various mental difficulties she spent much of her 20s in halfway houses or on the streets and homeless.

 In 2011, she moved to Modesto, California.

 James died at age 29, and was found September 20, 2014, in her apartment in Modesto, California.
 Her death was reported by the U.S. Olympic team in mid-October 2014.
 Her cause of death was not disclosed.
 Friends and former teammates noted that she had a mental illness.
 Friends indicated she had recently begun a new drug regimen to manage her condition.
+Her death was attributed to her difficulties with her schizophrenia and other mental difficulties.

 She was buried in Farmingdale, Long Island, New York on October 25, 2014.